 To maintain your brand reputation, it’s also important to make sure your branding is consistent across every platform.
-Your customers should have a consistent experience of your brand whether they’re checking out your website, scrolling through your social media feed or shopping your e-commerce store.
+Your customers should have a consistent experience of your brand whether they’re checking out your website, scrolling through your social media feed, or shopping your e-commerce store.
 Review your digital presence and make sure it feels consistent.
 For example:

 - Are you using the same brand voice across all platforms (like website copy and social media posts)?

 - Are your design elements (like color palette and fonts) consistent across your digital presence?

 - Do you have the same look, style, and feel on each of your digital platforms?